-In the northwest sport fishing is both big business and a family affair.
+In the Pacific Northwest, sport fishing is both big business and a family affair.
 We hear from Liz Hamilton, executive director of the Northwest Sport Fishing Industry Association, about catching her first salmon and how it changed her life.

 (Flowing water; a reel is cast)

 HAMILTON: I'd grown up fishing for trout, mostly.
 And as an adult, I decided to strike out on my own and try to catch salmon.
 And I fished and I fished and I fished almost six weeks solid.
 And could never manage to land one.
 I had several on but they always escaped.
 I had four or five Spring Chinook on, and they always escaped.

 HAMILTON: When they're biting, you have to be patient, and you have to let them take the bait.
 And you have a hold on your rod, and it's only eight-and-a-half feet long and it's very limber.
 And you're holding it, and you know that salmon is there, and you have to be patient.
 And you wait.
 And they take it a little more, and you're holding tight onto that rod.
 And they take it a little more.
 And they take it a little more.
 And finally, you can't be patient any longer, and you set the hook.
 And the fish will take off.

 HAMILTON: It's excitement.
 It's adrenaline.
 Your spool heats up from the speed of the fish pulling that line out.
 And your drag is set such that you can barely pull it with your hand.
 But that fish is peeling it off so fast, that if you put your thumb on your spool, it will burn a blister.
 That's how powerful they are.
 So there's this power and grace.
 And then they jump up into the air, and it's the most magnificent thing to see a 25-pound fish leap up into the air.
 And it's a magnificent struggle.
 And when they get away, you cheer.
 It's not a sad thing.
 You know, your opponent has won the day, and off they go.